i-on-project/repohouse/docs/README.md

 ## Manual

-The instruction manual for the i-on ClassCode application can be found [here](../docs/instruction_manual) Having the manual actually in 2 languages:
+The instruction manuals for the i-on ClassCode application can be found [here](../docs/instruction_manual).

+The manual is available in the following languages:
 - [:portugal:](../docs/instruction_manual/pt.pdf)
 - [:uk:](../docs/instruction_manual/en.pdf)